sybrew/the-seo-framework/readme.txt

 	* Addressed a regression where a part of the HTML comments was not fully translatable.
 	* Addressed layout issues where the site title might be smaller than 60px, making the examples have too much surrounding space.
 This also fixed an edge-case issue that caused text to overflow the meta boxes.
 	* Addressed several edge-case instances where placeholders didn't properly reflect the actual output.
+	* Addressed an issue where the counters would fault when adding only spaces to the input, instead of showing the "true" output after save -- this will strip all spaces.

 **For developers:**